This webpage contains affiliate links. See more details here.

 "Our guide, Cristina, took us around the city to sample the food Bologna is known for, from Parmesan Reggiano to Parma Ham and Tagliatelle with Ragú.
 We also got to sample some wine of Emilia Romagna that I had never heard of before.
 I highly recommend this tour when visiting Bologna!"

-👉 Book this traditional food tour Bologna!
+👉 Book your spot on this traditional food tour Bologna, Italy now!

 Amazing tour!